dogeared/GFM-tester/README.md

       ...
     ]

+Here's a many-to-many example based on the Student and Professor tables above:

+    var Student = FastLegS.Base.extend({
+      tableName: 'students',
+      primaryKey: 'id',
+    });

+    var Professor = FastLegS.Base.extend({
+      tableName: 'professors',
+      primaryKey: 'id',
+    })

+    var StudentProfessor = FastLegS.Base.extend({
+      tableName: 'student_professor',
+      foreignKeys: [
+         { model: Student, key: 'student_id' },
+         { model: Professor, key: 'professor_id' }
+      ]
+    })

+    Student.many = [{
+      professors: Professor,
+      assoc: StudentProfessor
+    }]

+    Professor.many = [{
+      students: Student,
+      assoc: StudentProfessor
+    }]

+    Professor.findOne(
+      9,
+      {include: { students: {} }},
+      function(err, result) {
+        inspect(result)
+      }
+    )

+outputs:

+    {
+      id: 9,
+      name: 'Irene',
+      students: [
+          { id: 2, name: 'Ben' },
+          { id: 3, name: 'Christine' }
+      ]
+    }

+This shows that ```professor``` Irene has ```students``` Ben and Christine

 ##Summary

 The tests are an excellent reference for the various modifiers and syntactic sugar you can use in FastLegS.

 ##ToDo

+Right now, the codebase is split because of syntactic differences between PostgreSQL and MySQL.
+There is a lot of duplicated code, however.
+Future versions should abstract out the differences and merge the duplicated code.

 Watch for updates to examples in the near future to show features like relationships and advanced queries.